-- Check that you're on the latest release of the plugin.
+- Check that you're on the latest release of the plugin or theme that you're testing.
 In your WordPress dashboard, go to Plugins.
 Next to Mediavine Create, click the 'Check for updates' link.
 It's possible that by the time you've noticed a bug, we've already put out a fix!

 - What device are you using? e.g. Macbook Pro, PC, iPhone X, Samsung Galaxy S8, etc.